The Shipwrecks of Cape Cod: A History of Maritime Tragedies and Discoveries

 After amassing a fortune from plundering over 50 ships, Bellamy and his crew sailed north, only to be caught in a violent nor’easter.
 The Whydah was dashed against the sandbars and sank, taking with it most of its crew and an enormous treasure rumored to contain gold, silver, and jewels.

-For centuries, treasure hunters sought the lost pirate ship.
-In 1984, underwater explorer Barry Clifford discovered the wreck, making it the only authenticated pirate shipwreck ever found.
-Today, artifacts from the Whydah—including cannons, coins, and even the ship’s bell—are on display at the Whydah Pirate Museum in West Yarmouth.
+For centuries, treasure hunters sought the pirate shipwreck.
+In 1984, underwater explorer Barry Clifford discovered the wreck, making it the only authenticated pirate shipwreck found.
+Today, artifacts from the Whydah, including cannons, coins, and even the ship’s bell, are on display at the Whydah Pirate Museum in West Yarmouth (often searched as pirate museum cape cod ma, pirate museum cape cod mass, or pirate museum Provincetown MA).

 2. The HMS Somerset: A British Warship with Revolutionary History